sajeethphilip/DBNN_py/README.md

 for the classification of the feature space overcoming the limitations of the Naive Bayesian networks while at the same time maintaining its simplicity.
 The original code was in C++ and was used only by a selected group of people.
 The Python version is a rewrite in just a few lines of code with examples from the UCI repository that can be downloaded and used to create training/test data to evaluate the model quickly.
 A manual is in preparation.

-Add a # to the configure file features before their feature names to exclude any feature from the computation.
+Add a # to the configure file features before the feature names to exclude any feature from the computation.
 By default, any repetitions with high cardinality will be filtered out.

+By default, the Imposed conditional independence is assumed on pairs of features ("feature_group_size": 2) but can be edited in the conf file to any number equal/less than the total number of features.